harrymkt/blackjack/README.md

 ```
 Replace <your_username> with your github username.
 3. Make changes in your forked repository.
 4. Make a poll request.
+For translations, the name of the author as well as contact link would be helpful in the description section of the pull request.
+Also, make sure to set flag and code for your translation files.

 That's it!